Judges of Pegasus Command

 The party making the claim will be called the Accuser while the party being charged will be called the Protector.
 Both members have the right to have any member of Peg Com to represent them.
 Both parties may present witnesses on their behalf and/or other relevant evidence such as screen shoots.
 The Accuser will put forth their evidence first, then the Protector.
 After all evidence is presented both parties will have a final opportunity to address the Court.

 The Judges will then, after all evidence has been heard, will deliberate on the issue(s) in private, and will upon a majority of the Court deliver its ruling.
 If such majority is not obtained the claim is lost.
-The penalties allowed may be public reprimands of the member, recommendation for removal from the Fleet to the PCSC or rank reduction to the SC and/or FA, striping of any or all civil awards, requirement of a public written apology.
+The penalties allowed may be public reprimands of the member, removal of citizenship, recommendation for removal from the Guild to the Quorum or rank reduction to the SC and/or GC, striping of any or all civil awards, requirement of a public written apology.

 Specific Powers of the Court